top of page

 2. Habitual Night Feedings

-Yes, some babies still need to eat at night after 4 months—but many continue waking to feed out of habit, not hunger.
-If your pediatrician confirms that night feedings are no longer necessary, it's okay to remove them if they are growing well and gaining weight well.
+Some babies still need to eat at night after 4 months.
+However, many continue waking to feed out of habit, not hunger.
+If your pediatrician confirms that night feedings are no longer necessary, it's okay to remove them if your baby is growing and gaining weight well.

-💡 What to do: Consider night weaning paired with sleep training, so your child learns how to fall asleep and stay asleep without a feed.
+💡 What to do: Consider night weaning paired with sleep training.
+This way, your child learns to fall asleep and stay asleep without a feed.
 You would then redistribute their feedings throughout the day.

 3. Bedtime Is Too Late or Naps Are Inconsistent

 An overtired baby or toddler is much more likely to wake during the night or in the early morning hours.
-Long wake windows, skipped naps, or bedtimes that are too late can make quality nighttime sleep harder to come by.
+Long wake windows, skipped naps, or bedtimes that are too late can make quality nighttime sleep harder to achieve.

 4. They’re Hitting a Regression or Developmental Milestone

 The 4-month, 8–10-month, and 18-month regressions are real.
-So are major developmental leaps like crawling, standing, walking, or talking—all of which can temporarily impact sleep.
+Major developmental leaps like crawling, standing, walking, or talking can temporarily impact sleep.

 💡 What to do: Stay consistent in your routine and how you respond to wakings.
 These phases will pass, and it’s best not to introduce new habits that are tough to break later.